MCKLtech/groundhogg-getemails/README.md

-# Groundhogg Extension for Slack
+# Groundhogg Extension for GetEmails

 A simple extension for Groundhogg that allows you to add contacts discovered by GetEmails into your Groundhogg contacts list.